 2. Basic guideline for management of non insulin medication for short fast/minor surgery

-- Consider hospital admission for frail/elderly and/or identified ‘at risk’ patients
+- Consider hospital admission for frail/older people

 - Review and alter medication proactively if necessary to prevent problems with hypo/hyperglycaemia before, during and following procedure